-The Alternator Centre for Contemporary art is seeking submission proposals for works to be included in the Alternator ArtMart, a vending machine offering work by local artists available to purchase for $2.00 – $20.00.
+The Alternator Centre for Contemporary art is seeking submission proposals for works to be included in the second edition of Alternator ArtMart, a vending machine offering work by local artists available to purchase for $2.00 – $20.00.

 Works accepted for the Alternator ArtMart will represent a variety of mediums and themes, and will embody the Alternator’s focus on community engaged, experimental contemporary art.